RELIEF FOR WORKING &

 We could have provided this relief and while still contributing a historic $2.85 billion in additional funds to pay down on pension debt.

 This relief could have been provided while still preserving a record breaking $3.3 billion in the state budget reserve fund - the maximum amount allowed.

 Lower the income tax rate from 5% to 4% for individuals earning less than $75,000 and joint filers earning less than $175,000 annually.

 Total Tax Relief: $386.6 million

-Extend state excise tax suspension through the end of 2022.
+Eliminate the entire state excise tax on diesel through end of 2022.

 ELIMINATE HIGHWAY USE TAX (TRUCK TAX)